What has eight arms and serves tapas? A new restaurant on Fourth Avenue

-Drive down Fourth Avenue in downtown Olympia and you'll probably see a new restaurant that has taken over where another business recently closed.
+A new restaurant has taken over where another business recently closed on Fourth Avenue in downtown Olympia.

-The new restaurant is Octapas Cafe, which opened at 414 Fourth Ave.
-E. in space previously occupied by a business called Obsidian.
+Octapas Cafe opened at 414 Fourth Ave.
+E. in the space previously occupied by Obsidian.

-Octapas owners Rick Mullins and Jamie Brayshaw, who previously worked at Fish Tale Brew Pub, had had an eye on opening their own business when they heard Obsidian was closing.
+Octapas owners Rick Mullins and Jamie Brayshaw previously worked at Fish Tale Brew Pub, and had had an eye on opening their own business when they heard Obsidian was closing.
 It gave them a chance to be downtown and they were excited by that, Brayshaw said.

 "It feels like an important location," she said, adding that she had enjoyed Obsidian.